 As the tracklist goes, the electronics at the very beginning did fill me with dread.
 At first thinking, we were revisiting yonder and long bygone days of Kim Wilde.
 But luckily, we got ourselves a Wake Up call.
 The record then rocks into a reasonably stormy, but fully in-genre track called Storm.
 Three out of the ten tracks in Undying Fire are by the way recycled from the EP Storm.
 OK, spruced up they are indeed, but still.
-Those are Storm (well,yeah..), No One Will Save You and the aforementioned Uncaged.
+Those are Storm, No One Will Save You, and the aforementioned Uncaged.

 Now, whilst the record doesn’t necessarily trespass onto the unknown, and nothing is overly hard on your ears, it definitely shines with variety.
-They also kept the terrible synthie toy in check and did not go full pop-rock like Amaranthe likes to do.
+They also kept the terrible synth toy in check and did not go full pop-rock like Amaranthe likes to do.
 You’ll find rockier pieces, but also cheeky, almost downright evil tracks like I Am (one of my favorites, by the way).
 As ballads go, check out If I could and the previously cited cheese-ball Saying Goodbye.

 Record Rating: 7/10 | Label: Self-Released | Web: Facebook